terra2o/ntk/README.md

 - [ ] Spectre.Console OR terminal.GUI GUI.

 ## About
-This project was made for me to practice coding.
+This project was made for me to practice programming.
 Pull requests are welcome ❤❤.